Export Simulink Models to Functional Mock-up Units

 Exported models can have:

-Tunable Parameter.
-Tunable parameter can be model arguments, base workspace, or data dictionary variables.
+Tunable parameters which can be model arguments, base workspace, or data dictionary variables.

 Unit and description.

-Simulink models can be exported to Standalone Co-Simulation FMU in version 2.0.
-The generated FMU package contains following files:
+Simulink models can be exported to standalone co-Simulation FMU in version 2.0.
+The generated FMU package contains the following files:

-To generate FMU input and output, define root Inport and Outport block in Simulink model.
-Name of the generated variable is converted from root Inport/Outport
+To generate FMU input and output, define root Inport and Outport blocks in Simulink model.
+The name of the generated variable is converted from root Inport or

 input/output signal carries unit information, it is exported as